Documentation

 1. Authentication Verify API key, resolve tier, enforce rate limits

-2. Retrieval Match query against 679 abilities across 4 product layers
+2. Retrieval Match query against 679 abilities across 4 harnesses

-3. Composition Assemble the cognitive injection from matched ability
+3. Composition Assemble the cognitive injection (adaptive rewrites it to your task)

 4. Response Return pre-rendered injection string as JSON

-The entire pipeline executes in under one second.
-No LLM is called.
+Dynamic retrieval executes in under one second with no LLM call.
 The response is a structured injection that channels the model's existing power into disciplined execution.

 What the API Returns

-One cognitive ability.
-The highest-scoring match for your query from the selected product layer.
+One cognitive operation: the highest-scoring match for your query from the selected harness, returned as-is.

 [